 If is an matrix, we’d need a single matrix that satisfies

-But, in order to evaluate , we’d need to be of shape , and in order to evaluate , we’d need to be of shape .
-The only scenario where these are both possible is when is a square matrix, i.e. , and is also a square matrix of shape .
+In order to evaluate , we’d need to be of shape , and in order to evaluate , we’d need to be of shape .
+The solution to these constraints is to have be a matrix (like ).

 For example, consider the matrix